 Has a giant panda ever killed a human?

 No, Giant Pandas are actually very sweet.
+There is no know incident of a Giant Panda killing a human.

 They use their sharp teeth to eat bamboo, which is what Giant Pandas are made for!
 Giant pandas do not bother humans because they are wild animals with no natural enemies in the wild.